-Ford RS Models Recognised by the RS Owners Club of Australia
+Ford RS Cars Recognised by the RS Owners Club of Australia

 Thirty years ago, in 1970, Ford introduced its first-ever RS-badged car, the Escort RS1600.
 The RS (Rallye Sport) identity has been an important part of Ford’s sporting image ever since.
 Over the years the Rallye Sport name has been applied to 19 spectacular road car models, which often proved their point by winning in races, rallies, in rallycross – and in the marketplace.